Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

     * Users will receive an email confirming and asking them to verify their email address.
 5. I would like to be able to get in contact with the website owner.
     * Users can get in contact view the Contact us link in the footer on each page, there is also another link on the home page.
+6. I would like to view a list of the blogs.
+    * Users can click on the link in the nav bar and view all the blogs.
+7. I would like to view comments made by users on the blog.
+    * The user can view comments on a blog if they click on the individual blog and scroll to the bottom of the article.

 ### Returning user goals:
 1. I would like to be able to login or logout.